The0bliterat0r/the0bliterat0r/README.md

 ## Hello there 👋

-I'm Luke Coonrod, an electrical engineering student at the University of Missouri.
+I'm Luke, an electrical engineering student at the University of Missouri.

 <!--
 **The0bliterat0r/the0bliterat0r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.